Jingyixiong/3D-Multi-FPFHI/README.md

   '++general.inspect_target="syn_arch"'
   '++general.synarch_names=["disp_x_40cm", "disp_z", "disp_xz", "rot_x"]'
 ```
-- (3) Only on varying support movement magnitude(It is not included in this paper for the length limit.
-Though it is a good demonstration for comparing the difference on whether or not adding new surfaces on the synthetic dataset.)
+- (3) Only on varying support movement magnitude(It is not included in this paper for the length limit, though it is a good demonstration for comparing the difference in whether or not new surfaces are added to the synthetic dataset)
 ```python
   python main.py
   '++general.inspect_target="syn_arch"'